- posted: Jan. 15, 2020

 A plea bargain is an agreement between the defendant and the prosecutor in which the defendant agrees to plead guilty to a charge in exchange for dropping others, accepting a lesser charge, or serving a reduced sentence.
 A plea bargain helps your attorney keep more serious charges off your permanent record, reducing the risk that one bad decision will follow you around for the rest of your life.

-At the law office of Matthew R. Zatko, I understand the importance of having a qualified criminal defense attorney on your side in the courtroom.
-If you or a loved one is facing criminal charges, schedule a free consultation with me by calling 814-483-7075 or contacting my Somerset office online.
+At Matthew R. Zatko, Attorney at Law, I understand the importance of having a qualified criminal defense attorney on your side in the courtroom.
+If you or a loved one is facing criminal charges, schedule a free consultation with me by calling 814-443-1631 or contacting my Somerset office online.